Reykjavík City Theatre: Characteristics

 The large new building (11,000 square metres in total), has four adaptable stages.
 The main stage seats 547 people, a black box theatre holds 220, a theatre-in-the-round 198, and a café-theatre has room for 120 at full capacity.

 The RCT employs up to 200 people at any given time.
 The company also contracts international talent for a selection of projects.
 All elements of productions take place within the theatre itself, which has its own lighting, costume, make-up, and sound departments, set and props workshops, as well as a technical stage crew.
-The artistic director is Brynhildur Guðjónsdóttir, and the manager is Krístín Ögmundsdóttir.
+The artistic director is Egill Heiðar Anton Pálsson, and the CEO is Krístín Ögmundsdóttir.

 The company season runs from September through June each year.
 The RCT stages nine to thirteen new productions annually, in addition to hosting a variety of collaborations with other theatre companies.
 Its audience tallies range from 150,000 to 220,000 per year, making it the most popular theatre in Iceland.
 The RCT is partly subsidised by the City of Reykjavík.